manyone-cph/teaching-dmjx-data-and-services/tutorials/browser-data/README.md

 # Browser data

-Cookie, local storage, indexed db, session storage
+Cookie, local storage, indexed db, session storage Also include stores like nano store, vuex, redux, etc - they can be synced with local storage, indexed db, etc

 ## Usecase

-JSON is a common format for data exchange.
-It is human readable and easy to parse.
-It is also supported by many programming languages.

 ## Introduction guide

-Write and read to file (we use this in pre-build for instance)
+Difference between cookie, local storage, indexed db, session storage, etc

+How to use them...

+Potential cases we could use as tutorial examples:
+Case: Save a user's settings in local storage
+Case: Save a user's shopping cart in session storage
+Case: Save a user's login in a cookie

+## Further reading